djeada/Linux-Notes/notes/ssh_and_scp.md

-<h1>ssh</h1>
+<h1>SSH</h1>

+SSH is a network protocol for securely communicating with remote machines.
+It is used to securely log into a remote machine and execute commands on it.

-* <i>ssh</i> is a safe option for remote login as well as command execution on a remote system.
+* <code>ssh</code> is a safe option for remote login as well as command execution on a remote system.
 * It is a set of standards and a network protocol that allow a secure connection to be established between a local and a distant computer.
 * To authenticate the remote computer and allow the remote computer to authenticate the user, it employs public-key cryptography.

 Uses:
-* connect in to a distant system and run commands using tunneling
+* Allows to connect to a remote machines and run commands on it.
-* arbitrary TCP port forwarding through SOCKS proxy
+* Supports arbitrary TCP port forwarding through SOCKS proxy.
-* SFTP or SCP protocols are used for secure file transmission
+* SFTP or SCP protocols are used for secure file transmission.

 <h2>Connect with remote host</h2>

+In order to connect to a remote host, you need to know the host's IP address, the username and password or store the public key on the remote host.

 General syntax: